staticsafe/supybot-plugins/README.md

-supybot-tvrage
+supybot-plugins
 ==============

-A tvrage plugin for supybot
+A repo for any supybot plugins I may develop.

+All code licensed under the Simplified BSD License.